dundeemath/MA22004/docs/guide.md

 ## Recommended Books {-#cg-books}

-In addition to these lecture notes, here are some text books you may wish to consult.
+In addition to the course notes, here are some text books you may wish to consult.

 > ⚠️ You do not need to purchase these books.